 DNA Educational Activities

-This is the first in a series of print and online educational resources that is being developed by the Dermatology Nurses’ Association thanks to unrestricted educational grants from Incyte and Pfizer.
+This is a series of print and online educational resources that is developed by the Dermatology Nurses’ Association thanks to unrestricted educational grants from Incyte and Pfizer.
 We hope that you find the information in this and subsequent publications of informational and educational value as you progress in your career as a dermatology nurse.
-If there are topics you’d like to learn about in the future or if you have any feedback on this education, please don’t hesitate to drop us a note at firstname.lastname@example.org.
+If there are topics you’d like to learn about in the future or if you have any feedback on this education, please don’t hesitate to drop us a note at email@example.com.
 We’d love to hear from you!